ColleagueRiley/c-plus/README.md

 - load object using data (eg. char*)
 - opperator overloading

+# Sili
+The C-Plus compiler uses the Sili Toolkit for handling strings, arrays and file I/O

+Sili helps to make C feel more modern and high level.
+Unlike many other higher level Toolkit/Standard Libraries [such as the c++ standard library].
+Sili also makes sure the library doesn't just feel nice to use, it also runs efficiently.

+Not does Sili modernize C while staying efficient, it is also very lightweight and is all contained in one small single-header-file.

+This is why C-Plus uses sili for copiling and why C-Plus ships with sili and uses it as the offical C-Plus Standard Library.

 # Copyright
 The language design of c-plus (conversion to c, basic design, ect) is 100% public domain.